Diariatou-s/python_article/Regular_Expressions.md

 ['John', ' Sara', ' Mary', ' Abel', ' Thomas']
 ```

-Now that we know the most common and useful methods of the `re` module, we can attach the Python Regex Languages in order for us to write more specific and complex patterns for a better use of those methods.
+Now that we know the most common and useful methods of the `re` module, we can deep dive into the Python Regex Languages in order for us to write more specific and complex patterns for a better use of those methods.

 ## Python Regex Language

+Learning regular expressions involves getting familiar with the rules of the regular expression language, which are not that much but combined can be a powerful tool for text manipulation.

 # H1
 ## H2